Being Prepared for the Road Ahead

 Pulling Over as Life Races On

 Finally coming out of this crazy ordeal, I found the roundabout that took me onto the super highway (by the way, I love its name).
-All I had to do was accelerate to merging speed and get back on the road I was more familiar with.
-I started to pick up speed, watching for traffic that I was merging into.
+All I had to do was accelerate to merging speed and get back on the better road.
+I started to pick up speed while watching the other traffic.
 Two seconds before impact I saw a series of three or four more large potholes.
 With the grace and reflexes of a cat, I quickly avoided two or three.
 Then, wham!

-I wasn’t able to avoid the last land mine.
-Just moments away from freedom, I know hear a strange noise out my window.
+I wasn’t able to avoid the last landmine.
+Just moments away from freedom, I now heard a strange noise out my window.
 Phifft, phifft, phifft, phifft, phifft, …

 It was subtle, almost could have been just noise from another car.
 Everything was moving fine.
 The van was handling well.
 I entered into a tunnel under the mountain separating my city from the city where our farm is.
 Then it seemed louder.
 Phifft, phifft, phifft, phifft, phifft, …